aigora-de/rdf-construct/README.md

 Named after the **ROM construct** from William Gibson's *Neuromancer*—preserved, structured knowledge that can be queried and transformed.

-The project aims to preserve the semantic structure of RDF ontologies in serialized form, making them as readable and maintainable as the author intended.
+The project aims to preserve the semantic structure of RDF ontologies in serialised form, making them as readable and maintainable as the author intended.

 ## Credits